DorkOS

 ---

-description: Generate a friendly greeting
+description: Generate a greeting

 argument-hint: '[name]'